stacon/hello-world/README.md

 # hello-world
 I am Constantine.
-I work as a Front-End developer for <b>Agile Actors</b>.<br>
+I work as a Front-End developer for <b>Kaizen Gaming</b>.<br>
-Clients that I have worked with are Alpha Bank, Advantage FSE and currently cooperating with Dixons South East Europe (aka Kotsovolos).
+My domain is Sportsbook website development/maintenance.

 Additionally, I provide an introductory onboarding course for students who want to become professional developers.
 This course is 1:1 teaching model with a lot of material being provided and projects to work on.
 You can view the roadmap of this course right here (https://coggle.it/diagram/YGnl0rDPo3wpuAWv/t/railway_track-roadmap).